Other Important Information

 Discretionary Bursary Scheme (DBS)

-As the Discretionary Bursary Schemes is a reward for 100% attendance, students must attend all lectures if they wish to receive their weekly payment.
+As the Discretionary Bursary Scheme is a reward for 100% attendance, full-time students must attend all lectures if they wish to receive their weekly payment.

-Full details of the UCB Absence Policy are available from the Attendance Team, based in Room 629 of the Summer Row Campus.
+Full details of the UCB Absence Guidelines are provided during your induction and are available from the Attendance Team, based in Room 629 of the Summer Row Campus or can be downloaded here.

 You should be prepared to identify yourself at all times, using your student identity card which was issued to you when you enrolled.
 Apart from guests using restaurants, salons and the health spa, the UCB policy is no visitors.